 Starts a BIOS checker that validates ACPI and other parts of your BIOS.
 This option is not available with the CD-KDE and CD-GNOME media.

 Memory Test

 Tests your system RAM using repeated read and write cycles.
 Terminate the test by rebooting.
-For more information, see Section 13.2.5, "Fails to Boot" (page 196).
 This option is not available with the CD-KDE and CD-GNOME media.